 I think we make our worst mistakes due to emotional fatigue.
 We simply want the bad news to stop, so we rearrange our risks in order to reduce its significance in our lives.
 These moves can have everything to do with how we internalize stress or how little margin for error we have, perceived or imagined.
 It’s also important how true and accurate our self-assessment was when we constructed our portfolio.
 If we over-estimate what we can endure, we’re sanguine as long as it all goes our way, but moods change when the tide goes out.
 Adjusting late, rather than at inception, is the fly in this ointment.
 Long term financial repercussions are not caused by market swoons.
 Markets will always go higher.
 Not being in it to win it is clearly the nemesis.
 A reduced risk profile at the onset might have allowed us to stay put longer and avoid messing it all up.
 The trick here is to avoid the siren song of how much better it would be if we stayed full throttle 100% of the time.
 Clearly, it would be better; but not if we can’t handle the heat in the kitchen.

 Since these breaches in our expectation “rings” are almost always a surprise, and only negative breaches count, advance preparation is key.
 No, you are not smart enough, nor am I, to execute perfect timing of the next move and put the genie back in his bottle.
 This all starts with a rational talk with ourselves about how we handle stress, and how many digits can truly be on the backside of that -$ sign.
 But that talk must absolutely occur before the stress starts.
 This is why foresight action is important, but hindsight reaction must be resisted.

-We see investors put their truck in the barn at the precise moment everybody else is hauling their filthy lucre to the streets.
-That’s when we need to be backing the up the truck to haul it all off for ourselves.
+We see investors put their trucks in the barn at the precise moment everybody else is hauling their filthy lucre to the streets.
+That’s when we need to be backing up the truck to haul it all off for ourselves.